geoadmin/doc-tech/docs/stac/migrate09-10.md

 # Changes and Migration from `v0.9` to `v1`

-The new major release `v1` of the STAC API brings a number of additional features and fields and a few braking changes with respect to `v0.9`.
-In order to highlight the changes we'll use the following example `item` and `asset` json objects to illustrate the differences
+The new major release `v1` of the STAC API brings a number of additional features and fields and a few breaking changes with respect to `v0.9`.
+In order to highlight the changes we'll use the following example `item` and `asset` JSON objects to illustrate the differences.

-::: details Example `item` json
+::: details Example `item` JSON

 ```json
 {